 Parents and Families

 Threshold isn't just for our incoming students — a student's transition to college is a transition for the whole family.
 We know it's full of excitement, anticipation, and lots of questions.
-Click on the video to the left to meet some parents who were once in your shoes, and have great advice for you.
 North Park is excited to welcome the parents and families of our incoming students to campus.
 In fact, we're honored to join you for this leg of your family's journey.

 Preparing for the Transition

 Helping your student transition to college can be a daunting, whether that involves moving to campus or just starting a new routine of commuting.
 Look here for helpful details, including what your student can and can't bring to campus housing and a checklist to help your student stay on-track as they get ready for college.

 Visit us online throughout the year for helpful tips, important information, and resources designed specifically for parents and families of current students.
 You can also update your address and email information and subscribe to our Campus Connection and Family and Friends in Prayer newsletters.

 North Park is happy to provide accommodations and services, as well as academic support, to students with disabilities.
 We believe that our community is a great place for all students to succeed.
 We encourage you to familiarize yourself with this information and help your student ask for whatever help he or she might need.

 Questions?
 Comments?
 Concerns?
 Use our handy email form to send a note directly to the Threshold team at North Park.
 You can also find links to find us on Facebook or follow us on Twitter for all the latest updates.